renanbet/medical-procedures-server/README.md

-# medical-procedures-server
+# Medical procedures server

-## Instruções em
+## More instructions

 https://github.com/renanbet/medical-procedures-compose

-## O app
+## The app

-- Desenvolvido em Nodejs e Express
+- Use Nodejs and Express on development
-- Testes unitários com Mocha e Chai
+- Unit tests with Mocha and Chai
-- Api token com JWT
+- JWT api token
-- Sequelize com mysql
+- Sequelize ORM with mysql